signet4grn/SIGNET/docs/mannual.rst

 ~~~~~~~~

 ``signet -s`` command is used for look up and modify parameter in the
 configuration file config.ini.
-You don't have to modify the parameters
+You don’t have to modify the parameters
 at the very beginning, as you will have options to change your input
 parameters in each step.